linto-ai/multi-hand-gesture-dataset/README.md

 └── train (146 annotated images)

-Here is the content of the file resulting from annotations:
+Here is the content of the (.xml) file resulting from annotations:

 ```
 <annotation>